Continuing Education Activity

 The stature or height of an individual is an inherent characteristic that constitutes one of the parameters of personal identification.
 In layman’s terms, height or stature is defined as the measurement of an individual from head to foot, taking into consideration the standard landmarks.
-It has implications in scenarios of clinical significance ranging from estimating the BMI (Body Mass Index) to diagnosing certain physical growth disorders and assessment of nutritional status.
+It has implications in scenarios of clinical significance ranging from estimating the BMI (body mass index) to diagnosing certain physical growth disorders and assessment of nutritional status.
 Prediction of height may also be important in cases of limb and/or spine deformities, trauma or surgical procedures, skeletal dysplasia, and in estimating the age-related loss in stature.
 There is no lack of standardization as far as the procedures for height assessment are concerned, with different methods applied for different age groups.
 Stature estimation is also possible on dry, skeletal remains found at a scene of a crime and in other cases of medicolegal importance.
 The bones of both the axial and appendicular skeleton have been researched in the past to estimate stature.
 Thus, height assessment is important from a clinical, forensic, and anthropologic standpoint.

 Physical growth is a process with its trajectory inching towards the attainment of a fully developed adult form.
 Stunted growth in children indicates either genetic dysfunctions or inadequate nutritional fulfillment.
 Early detection of such conditions through the regular monitoring of growth indicators such as height and body weight can diagnose these at an early stage leading to modifications in the dietary needs of the child.
 This results in “catch up” growth in the child.
 Height measurement in adults fulfills a similar function by indicating the physical health status of individuals.
 This presents as the basis for selection into sports and certain professions.

-Growth standards by The World Health Organisation (WHO) can be used to monitor the physical growth and development of children and infants.
+The World Health Organisation (WHO) growth standards can be used to monitor the physical growth and development of children and infants.
 It estimates the percentile and z-scores for length/height for age, weight for age, weight for length, weight for height, and BMI for age.
 The standards depict normal early childhood growth under optimal conditions.
 These various parameters listed under the growth chart can be used to diagnose growth disorders or address the nutritional needs of children regardless of their ethnicity, socioeconomic status, and type of feeding.

 - Measuring tape